-Damage occurring in the room by someone other than the resident of that room should be reported to the Community Hall Director immediately.
-The residents of the room will be responsible for the damage to the room until the responsible party either submits a signed statement of responsibility to the Assistant Dean of Students or the student(s) is found responsible after going through the Student Conduct Process.
+Damage occurring in the room by someone other than the resident of that room should be reported to the Community Hall Director or Assistant Community Hall Director immediately.
+The residents of the room will be responsible for the damage to the room until the responsible party either submits a signed statement of responsibility to the Assistant Dean of Students/Director of Residence Life or the student(s) is found responsible after going through the Student Conduct Process.